ucsb-cs156/ucsb-cs156.github.io/topics/liquibase/adding_a_table.md

 When not using liquibase, to add a new table, you simple create the `@Entity` class and the `@Repository` class.

-When using liquibase, there is an additional step: you must generate the changelog file and store it in `src/main/resources/db`
+When using liquibase, there is an additional step: you must generate the changelog file and store it in `src/main/resources/db/changes`

 You can generate the changelog by hand, but it is easier to use a tool to do it.
+This guide walks you through the process with an example.

 # Example: Adding a `course` table